 This course is an introduction to concepts in analytic geometry, limits, continuity, differentiation of algebraic and transcendental functions, the mean value theorem, curve sketching, max-min problems, the definite and indefinite integral, and applications of integration, area, and the Fundamental Theorem of Calculus.
-Prerequisites: MA 113 and MA 123, or equivalent or appropriate score on a placement test
+Prerequisites: MA 113 and 123, or MATH 1220 and 1230, or equivalent.

-MA 154 Calculus and Analytic Geometry II
+Calculus and Analytic Geometry II MA 154 Calculus II